Find out answers to all your on-site school session questions.

 As the Museum is part of the historic High Street, there is no parking at the Museum itself.
 Coaches are not allowed along the High Street - please use the coach drop-off point in the Buryfield car park off Link Road.
 Please do not park or wait in the Link Road pay and display car park.
 There are a number of parking bays along the A413 where coaches can wait while the class are in the Museum.
 Coach driver Instructions.

-We have been advised by Chiltern District Council that coaches using the coach drop-off point in the Buryfield car park must have a banksman in place at all times while they are reversing.
+We have been advised by Buckinghamshire Council that coaches using the coach drop-off point in the Buryfield car park must use the turning circle.

 If you are planning to visit the Museum by minibus please let us know in advance of your visit.